almusto/GoodOleDelegate/README.md

 # GoodOleDelegate

-Simple Example of creating using a delegate to display UITextField text from one view to a UILable on another view.
+Simple Example of using a delegate to display UITextField text from one view to a UILable on another view.